Ahsan-Ra2a/Simulation-of-Protein-Synthesis/README.md

-Here’s a **professional and complete README** for your DNA → RNA → Protein translation project in C++:

----

 # 🧬 DNA–Protein Conversion Engine

 A C++ program that simulates the **central dogma of molecular biology**, translating a DNA sequence into its corresponding RNA and finally into an amino acid (protein) sequence.
 Built from scratch with custom logic, the project performs **biological validation, transcription, and translation** without using external libraries.